US pushes ahead with nuclear plans despite watchdog concerns - WTMJ

 Democratic members of New Mexico’s congressional delegation have supported production at Los Alamos because of the billions of dollars in federal funding and thousands of jobs that are at stake.

-Another concern is the nuclear waste that would be generated by the work.

-Watchdog groups have said that the cost estimate outlined by the agency in its decision is about double the projections made just last year.
+The groups have said the cost estimate outlined by the agency in its decision is roughly double the projections made just last year.

 Greg Mello with the Los Alamos Study Group said the ballooning budget and uncertainty over whether the lab can meet the federal government’s mandated production schedule “throw further doubt on the wisdom of proceeding with industrial pit production” at Los Alamos.